daronphang/investment_resources/financial_statements/balance_sheet/terminologies.md

 ## Accrued Expense/Liabilities:
 Recognized on books before it has been paid and represents firm's obligation to make future cash payments for goods/services that have been already delivered.
 Shown under current liabilities.

+## Convertible Senior Notes:
+- A debt security that contains an option in which the rate will be converted into a predefined amount of issuer's shares.
+- Offers investors ability to earn interest but is accrued rather than paid out in cash.
+- Gives investors conversion discount or valuation cap (hard cap on conversion price).
+- If company defaults, noteholders will be unable to get their initial seed money back.

 ## Convertible Note Hedge:
-A trading strategy used by hedge fund managers that consists of buying a convertible debt security and simultaneously shorting the conversion amount of stock.
-Used to offset the actual dilution from convertible notes.
-Both the number of shares shorted and acquired by converting the bond must equal.
-Strategy is designed to be market neutral while generating a higher yield that would be obtained by holding the convertible bond alone.
+- A trading strategy used by hedge fund managers that consists of buying a convertible debt security and simultaneously shorting the conversion amount of stock.
+- Used to offset the actual dilution from convertible notes.
+- Both the number of shares shorted and acquired by converting the bond must equal.
+- Strategy is designed to be market neutral while generating a higher yield that would be obtained by holding the convertible bond alone.

-If price drops, short position gains and bond price falls but investor still receives interest.
+- If price drops, short position gains and bond price falls but investor still receives interest.
-If price increases, short position loses, bond price rises and investor still receives interest.
+- If price increases, short position loses, bond price rises and investor still receives interest.

 ```
 Convertible bond: $1000, 5 years, 6.5% yield (100 shares convertible)